shawnlim97/CiscoCovidBot-Final-/README.md

 source venv/bin/activate
 ```
 ### Step 2: Install webexteamssdk
 You now have your virtual environment set up.
 We next need the webexteamssdk module to run the chatbot in python.
+Webexteamssdk is a module created by [CiscoDevNet](https://github.com/CiscoDevNet/webexteamssdk) which allows us to interact with our chatbot easily.

 ```sh
 pip install webexteamsssdk